 Associate Accountant Salary

-The average Associate Accountant in the United States can expect to rake in roughly $47K annually.
-Geography is the biggest factor affecting pay for this group, followed by years of experience.
-Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 56 percent.
-Among folks in this role, job satisfaction levels approximately match the national average.
+An average Associate Accountant in the United States can expect to take home roughly $47K annually.
+Location is the biggest factor affecting pay for this group, followed by years of experience.
+Most workers in this position report moderate levels of job satisfaction.
 Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
 Women Associate Accountants who took the survey just slightly outnumber men.
 The figures in this overview were provided by individuals who took PayScale's salary questionnaire.